 7 Goal Name 3A.
 Provide Vital Public Services Goal Description Horry County will provide vital public services for low and moderate-income households.
 The County will work with its local community partners to find and provide adequate vital public services that meet the needs of the residents, which also include the elderly and disabled population.
 The County will fund supportive services that serve special needs populations in the area.
 The special needs population has been identified as the elderly, persons with a disability, persons and households with alcohol and/or drug addiction, and persons living with HIV/AIDS.
-The County will also expand and improve access to funding sources in the area through partnering with local lending institutions to leverage public and private funding; Increase fair housing enforcement by mapping opportunity areas and encourage development of affordable housing in areas when possible; Support educational enrichment opportunities and programs through opportunities for after school programs, youth mentoring and tutoring programs, summer camps, reading programs, etc.; and Increase employment training and small business development opportunities by coordinating with regional workforce and educational agencies to expand workforce training opportunities and small business development opportunities.
+The County will also expand and impr through partnering with local lending funding; Increase fair housing enforce encourage development of affordable educational enrichment opportunities school programs, youth mentoring an programs, etc.; and Increase employn opportunities by coordinating with re expand workforce training opportunit The County will also expand and improve access to funding sources in the area through partnering with local lending institutions to leverage public and private funding; Increase fair housing enforcement by mapping opportunity areas and encourage development of affordable housing in areas when possible; Support educational enrichment opportunities and programs through opportunities for after school programs, youth mentoring and tutoring programs, summer camps, reading programs, etc.; and Increase employment training and small business development opportunities by coordinating with regional workforce and educational agencies to expand workforce training opportunities and small business development opportunities.
 8 Goal Name 4A.
-Provide for Rapid Re-housing Programs Goal Description Horry County will provide for Rapid Re-housing Programs through use of Tenant-based rental assistance (TBRA), rapid-rehousing, and housing added for homeless persons.
+Provide for Rapid Re-housing Programs Goal Description Horry County will provide for Rapid Re-housing Programs through use of Tenant- based rental assistance (TBRA), rapid-rehousing, and housing added for homeless persons.
 Rapid re-housing programs for the prevention of homelessness are coordinated by the Consortium and members of the CoC.
+Eastern Carolina Housing Organization also runs several programs designed to help assists homeless individuals and families to secure housing.
 Horry County will also expand and improve access to funding sources in the region through partnering with local lending institutions to leverage public and private funding as well as Increase fair housing enforcement by mapping opportunity areas and encourage development of affordable housing in areas when possible.